12 Best Shipping Container Homes Under $100K

 7. Kim and James Self Build – $67,000

-Next up on our list of shipping container homes, we have a private home belonging to Australian couple Kim and James.
+Next up, we have a private home belonging to Australian couple Kim and James.

-Their home is a 40ft container, trimmed down to 30ft in order to fit building regulations.
+Their home is a 40ft shipping container, trimmed down to 30ft in order to fit building regulations.
 It sits atop two additional 20ft containers, used as a workshop and storage, respectively.
-The house is fitted just inside the top 30ft container, and is home to the couple as well as their young daughter.

-The interior of the home is finished almost entirely of plywood, which makes it look very stylish and minimalistic.
-At the far end of the shipping container is a multi-functional unit that is a dining room, bedroom, living room, nursery and storage all in one.
+Kim and James’ shipping container home’s interior is finished almost entirely of plywood, which makes it look very stylish and minimalistic.
+At the far end is a multi-functional unit that is a dining room, bedroom, living room, nursery and storage all in one.

-Kim and James’ build cost less than $100,000 (AUSD) including the costs for the decking and planning consent.
+Kim and James’ build cost less than $100,000 (AUSD) including the price for the decking and planning consent.
 You can watch the full tour at Living Big in a Tiny Home.

 8. Container Homes – $27,000

-Up next on our list of shipping container homes is an Australian company, appropriately named Container Homes.
+Up next is an Australian company, appropriately named Container Homes.

-Container Homes work with shipping containers to give them the best finish possible for the harsh Australian climate.
-Their tiny homes are not only internally insulated (like most shipping container homes), but are also externally insulated to avoid a sauna effect in the scorching summer months.
-The homes are also cyclone-proof.
+Container Homes work with moving containers to give them the best finish possible for the harsh Australian climate.
+They are not only internally insulated (like most shipping container homes), but are also externally insulated to avoid a sauna effect in the scorching summer months.
+These sturdy tiny homes are also cyclone-proof.

-Prices from Container Homes range from $39,700 to $75,700 (AUSD) for standard models or more for a custom build.
-A custom build means you can be a part of the design process every step of the way to create a home that is perfect for you.
-Alternatively, you can purchase a blank canvas for just $12,700 to fit out in your own style.
+Prices from Container Homes range from $39,700 to $75,700 (AUSD) for standard models or more for a custom build, which involves you every step of the way.
+Alternatively, you can purchase a blank canvas CONEX box house for sale at just $12,700.

 9. Alternative Living Spaces – $38,000

-Next up we have Alternative Living Spaces, based in Las Vegas.
+Now, we turn to Alternative Living Spaces, based in Las Vegas.
 Alternative Living Spaces specialise in creating homes of all sizes out of shipping containers, using one or more stacked in creative and imaginative ways to build a beautiful house.

-The interior of these shipping containers homes can be however you want them to be.
+Inside shipping container homes custom built by Alternative Living Spaces can be however you want them to be.
 It can be modern and stylish with clean white lines and sharp angles; or soft, comfortable and cosy like a country cottage.
-Colours can be bright and bold or muted and dusty, depending on what suits you and your lifestyle.
-There is no better way to move into a home than to have one custom built for you, which is exactly what Alternative Living Spaces do.

 Shipping container homes at Alternative Living Spaces start at a modest $38,000 (USD), making housing more accessible.